Aesthetic–usability effect

 The aesthetic–usability effect describes a paradox that people perceive more aesthetic designs as much more intuitive than those considered to be less aesthetically pleasing.
+It is an example of cognitive bias.
 The effect has been observed in several experiments and has significant implications regarding the acceptance, use, and performance of a design.
 Usability and aesthetics are the two most important factors in assessing the overall user experience for an application.
 Usability and aesthetics are judged by a user's reuse expectations, and then their post-use, or experienced, final judgement.
-A user's cognitive style can influence how they interact with and perceive an application, which in turn can influence their judgement of the application.
+A user's cognitive style can influence how they interact with and perceive an application, which in turn can influence their judgment of the application.

 History

 Masaaki Kurosu and Kaori Kashimura, researchers at Hitachi in Tokyo, demonstrated the aesthetic–usability effect in their study.
 The results of the analysis show that "the apparent usability is less correlated with the inherent usability compared to the apparent beauty. ...
 This suggests that the user may be strongly affected by the aesthetic aspect of the interface even when they try to evaluate the interface in its functional aspects, and it is suggested that the interface designers should strive not only to improve the inherent usability but also brush up the apparent usability or the aesthetic aspect of the interface".
 In other words, the aesthetic–usability effect plays an important role in user experience.